neondatabase/serverless/README.md

 ### `transaction()`

-Multiple queries can be issed via fetch request within a single, non-interactive transaction by using the `transaction()` function.
+Multiple queries can be issued via fetch request within a single, non-interactive transaction by using the `transaction()` function.
 This is exposed as a property on the query function.

 For example: